idominikosgr/VibeKit-VDK-CLI/docs/MDC-Schema-Documentation.md

-# Vibe Coding Rules .mdc Schema Documentation
+# VibeKit VDK CLI .mdc Schema Documentation

 ## Overview

-This document provides a formal specification for the Markdown Customization (.mdc) file format used in Vibe Coding Rules.
+This document provides a formal specification for the Markdown Customization (.mdc) file format used in VibeKit VDK CLI.
 The .mdc format is designed to provide structured guidance to AI coding assistants while maintaining human readability.

 ## File Structure